0x1eef/postman/README.md

 #### Deliver

 The "deliver" method initiates the download of a parcel that includes fonts, stylesheets and scripts.
-Each item an item is downloaded, the progress event is dispatched.
+Each time an item is downloaded, the progress event is dispatched.
 When all items have been downloaded, the parcel is ready to be inserted into the DOM.
-Typically `document.fonts` is used  to add  fonts, `document.head` is used to append styles, and `document.body` is used to append scripts:
+Typically `document.fonts` is used to append fonts, `document.head` is used to append styles, and `document.body` is used to append scripts:

 ```javascript